ajaymaity/IRWS_Project/README.md

 * Import the folder into Eclipse as a General project.
 * Convert the project into Java project by changing its facet.

-Configuring JAR libraries for the project
+Configure JAR libraries for the project
 --
 * Add External JARS to Eclipse project, all of which are present in ```./libs/``` directory.